GeoSegun/examples/vercel-preview-signadot-sandoxes-cicd-connection/README.md

 This guide demonstrates how to:

 1. Build an independently deployable backend service that can be cloned for each PR.
-2. Configure a frontend (Next.js) to read the backend URL from an environment variable and secure API proxy.
+2. Configure a frontend (Next.js in this tutorial, though any framework with build-time env support works) to read the backend URL from an environment variable and secure API proxy.
 3. Use GitHub Actions to automatically create Signadot sandboxes and deploy Vercel previews.
 4. Validate that every frontend PR talks only to its matching backend instance.

 **Time required:** 45–60 minutes
 **Repository:** https://github.com/signadot/examples/tree/main/vercel-preview-signadot-sandoxes-cicd-connection

+> **Stack note:** The sample code uses a Next.js frontend and a Node/Express backend, but the workflow applies to any framework that can read build-time environment variables and expose a stable Kubernetes deployment for Signadot to clone.

 ---